For further information please contact Student Central

 CDU scholarships are sponsored by individuals, businesses, government, community groups and the University, to assist students with the financial burden of studying.
 A number of the scholarships offer students the opportunity to participate in paid work experience during semester breaks and graduate positions on completion of study.

-If you have any questions contact the information centre on 1800 061 963 or email email@example.com.
+If you have any questions contact Student Central on 1800 061 963 or email email@example.com.

 Read all about it

 More information about CDU courses, fees, pathways and entry requirements can be found on the Student Prospectus and guides site.